LinpgFoundation/vns/vns-docs/docs/vep/3-Introducing [jump] Tag.md

 The introduction of the [jump] tag will not affect existing scripts as it introduces new functionality without altering the behavior of current tags.

 ## Conclusion
 The [jump] tag provides a standardized mechanism for non-linear dialogue flow in VNS scripts.
-By enabling explicit transitions between dialogue sections, developers gain greater control over narrative structure, allowing for more complex and engaging storytelling.
+By enabling explicit transitions between labeled points, developers gain greater control over narrative structure, allowing for more complex and engaging storytelling.
 This enhancement integrates seamlessly with existing tags while maintaining full backwards compatibility.

 ## VEP Development Process